nytud/emMorph/README.md

 ## References

-This tool is also [integrated](https://github.com/dlt-rilmta/hunlp-GATE) into the [e-magyar](http://www.e-magyar.hu) language processing system.
+This tool is also [integrated](https://github.com/dlt-rilmta/hunlp-GATE) into the [e-magyar](http://www.e-magyar.hu) language processing system and its successor, [emtsv](https://github.com/nytud/emtsv).
-If you use the e-magyar/hunlp-GATE system, please also refer to Novák et al. (2016).
+If you use the e-magyar/emtsv/hunlp-GATE system, please also refer to Novák et al. (2016).